-- Two of our staff members alternate the 24/7 Access Line.
-Both of those staff members are bilingual in Spanish and bicultural. - Bilingual/bicultural staff are available to assist in our office and are able to communicate with any caller who speaks Spanish. - New clients are offered an assessment with a Spanish speaking interpreter, whenever possible. - Throughout the department, information is posted and provided in both English and Spanish - Bulletins regarding the availability of interpreter services and the language line are posted throughout the MCBH website. - Our 24/7 Access Log includes a field to record a client's language and also a field for a need for an interpreter. - Currently, we have two policies in place that outline the requirements and processes for meeting a client's request for language assistance.
-Please see Attachments A, B, and C.
+• Two of our staff members alternate the 24/7 Access Line.
+Both of those staff members are bilingual in Spanish and bicultural.

+- Bilingual/bicultural staff are available to assist in our office and are able to communicate with any caller who speaks Spanish. - New clients are offered an assessment with a Spanish speaking interpreter, whenever possible. - Throughout the department, information is posted and provided in both English and Spanish - Bulletins regarding the availability of interpreter services and the language line are posted throughout the MCBH website. - Our 24/7 Access Log includes a field to record a client's language and also a field for a need for an interpreter. - Currently, we have two policies in place that outline the requirements and processes for meeting a client's request for language assistance.